 - Very bad joint pain or swelling.

-- Very bad muscle problems may happen with this medicine (fenofibrate and derivatives tablets).
+- Very bad muscle problems have happened with this medicine (fenofibrate and derivatives tablets).
 This can also lead to kidney problems.
-Tell your doctor if you have muscle pain or weakness, mainly if you feel very tired or weak or have a fever.
-Tell your doctor if you are unable to pass urine or you have a change in how much urine is passed.
+Tell your doctor if you have muscle pain or weakness, especially if you feel very tired or weak or have a fever.
+Tell your doctor if you are not able to pass urine or you have a change in how much urine is passed.

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.

 - Low blood cell counts have happened with this medicine (fenofibrate and derivatives tablets).
 If blood cell counts get very low, this can lead to bleeding problems, infections, or anemia.
 Call your doctor right away if you have signs of infection like fever, chills, or sore throat; any unexplained bruising or bleeding; or if you feel very tired or weak.

 What are some other side effects of Fenofibrate and Derivatives Tablets?